akcano/copilot-collections/assets/instructions/documentation/documentation-not-rtd.instructions.md

 ### Guidance on how-to guides

-How-to guides should contain a title with the format `# How to...`.
+- How-to guides should contain a title with the format `# How to...`.
 The title should concisely summarize the real-world problem addressed by the document.

-How-to guides should contain at least one CLI command that user can run to address the problem or achieve the goal.
+- How-to guides should contain at least one CLI command that user can run to address the problem or achieve the goal.
+- Provide instructions or tasks that the user can take to achieve the goal.
+Avoid gerunds.

 ## Tests & CI